cen_big-1

 Perivale: The Gruffalo Trail and Perivale Wood

 The Gruffalo Trail is an adventure trail pathway at Horsenden Hill featuring all the Julia Donaldson favourites as tree sculptures.
 Oh help, oh no etc. Between August and November, you can also catch rare breed cattle grazing at Horsenden Hill as part of a meadow management programme.
-Perivale Wood is open on the last Sunday in April for a spectacular showing of its famous bluebells
+You can also find their famous bluebells in blloom from mid-end April.

 Ealing Broadway: Walpole Park, Pitzhanger Manor and Gallery

-John Soane’s country house is reopening in mid March 2019 after major work, and is also now home to a gallery on the site of the former Ealing public library.
+John Soane’s country house is reopened in 2019 after major work, and is also now home to a gallery on the site of the former Ealing public library.

 150 interconnected trampolines and a ninja warrior course?
 This sounds great, even if I don’t know what a ninja warrior course is.
 The children will enjoy it too.